Principles of Montessori

-Montessori education starts with the principle that children are natural learners.
-They are intrinsically motivated to seek learning experiences and work toward mastery.
-By providing an enriched classroom with materials specifically chosen to develop cognitive skills, all students build a strong foundation for a life-long love of learning.
+Montessori understands that children are natural learners.
+By providing an enriched classroom with engaging materials and expert, caring teachers, all students build a strong foundation for a life-long love of learning.

-According to UVA professor, Angela Lillard, the Eight Principles of Montessori education are:
+According to Professor Angela Lillard, the key principles of Montessori education are:

-- Movement and cognition are closely entwined, and movement can enhance thinking and learning.
+- Hands-on activity and movement enhances thinking and learning.

-- Learning and well-being are improved when people have a sense of control over their lives.
+- Learning and well-being are improved when children have a sense of control in the classroom.

-- People learn best when they are interested in their learning.
+- Children learn best when they are interested in their activities.

-- Learning situated in a meaningful context is often deeper and richer than learning in abstract contexts.
+- Learning meaningful content is deeper and richer than learning in abstract contexts.

 - Quality, trained and experienced teachers make a significant difference.